waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **CRITICAL HALLUCINATION (Turn 9031):** Reported turn 9030 when it was 9031.
 This was a state-tracking failure.
 - **CRITICAL HALLUCINATION (Turn 9032):** Reported turn 9031 when it was 9032.
 This was a state-tracking failure.
 - **CRITICAL HALLUCINATION (Turn 9062):** Reported turn 9060 when it was actually turn 9061.
 This was a state-tracking failure.
-- **CRITICAL HALLUCINATION (Turn 9122):** Reported turn 9121 when it was actually 9122.
+- **CRITICAL HALLUCINATION (Turn 9122):** Reported turn 9121 when it was actually turn 9122.
 This was a state-tracking failure.
 - **CRITICAL FAILURE (Turn 9122):** Deferred immediate action.
 Received a critical warning and system critique but completed a multi-step party swap before logging the error or using the `hypothesis_generator` agent.
 This is a direct violation of the 'IMMEDIATE ACTION' core principle.
 - **CRITICAL HALLUCINATION (Turn 9152):** Reported turn 9150 when it was actually turn 9151.
 This was a state-tracking failure.
-- **CRITICAL HALLUCINATION (Turn 9241):** Reported turn 9240 when it was actually 9241.
+- **CRITICAL HALLUCINATION (Turn 9241):** Reported turn 9240 when it was actually turn 9241.
 This was a state-tracking failure.
 - **CRITICAL HALLUCINATION (Turn 9243):** Reported turn 9242 when it was actually turn 9243.
 This was a state-tracking failure.
 - **CRITICAL HALLUCINATION (Turn 9245):** Reported turn 9244 when it was actually turn 9245.
+This was a state-tracking failure.
+- **CRITICAL HALLUCINATION (Turn 9273):** Reported turn 9272 when it was actually turn 9273.
 This was a state-tracking failure.

 ## Tool Status
 ### Built-in Tools